leodeslf/leaf/summs/ux/dont_make_me_think.md

 For many sites, **you can do testing with almost anybody**.
 The earlier the tests, the greater the amount of usability flaws that will cause problems.
 Problems that affect both specific and non-specific users, things that anybody will encounter.

->Recruit loosely and grade on a curve.
+>Recruit loosely and grade on a curve

 Recruiting people who fit a narrow profile usually requires more work and money.
 Try to find users that reflect your target audience, but don't get hung up by it.